SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 The model will pan and now rotate around that point.
 Continue to hold ``f`` while the model recenters.
 Eventually, the frame will clip.
-Reset the view by clicking the Undo-looking arrow.
+Reset the view by clicking the Undo-looking arrow at the top.

 Modify Groups
 -------------